867-Jige/automation-create-vueRoute-plugin/README.md

   /**
    * type: object
    * File modules for each page.
 Requirements:
-   * 1. The key is the route name of the page, and the value is the file module of the page.
+   * 1. key is the route name, value is the file module
-   * 2. The file module of the page must be an `index.vue` file.
+   * 2. File module must be index.vue
-   * 3. The key must start with `src/pages/`.
+   * 3. key must start with src/pages/
    */
   modules: {
     "src/pages/user/userList/index.vue": {